 Navigating through COVID-19

-At G&F Financial Group, as a local community-based credit union, we believe our role and responsibility during these uncertain and ever-changing times is the well-being of our employees, members and our communities.
+At G&F Financial Group, as a local community-based credit union, our role and responsibility during the COVID-19 pandemic is to support the well-being of our employees, members and our communities.
 This is instilled in our values and rooted in our credit union principles.
-As we are guided by this, we will also be guided by, and support local health officials, experts and government leaders as they work to prevent the spread of the virus.

 Government support for individuals

 See the following websites for information on accessing government support: